mcasadop/IA/README.md

 # Grobid PDF management

-Brief description of the project.
+In this documentation your are going to find out how to install, prepare and run my Grobid based PDF management tool.

 - **Author:** Miguel Casado
 - **Course:** AI
 - **Latest Version:** March 8th, 2023

-In this documentation your are going to find out how to install, prepare and run my Grobid based PDF management tool.

 ## Getting started
 To get this project running we are going to need two tools prepared previously: Docker and Grobid docker.